ariyachlt/Intro_IM/finalProject/README.md

 In my journal, I use the word 'deconstructed' to describe my project quite often because I view it as more than an adaptation.
 Rather than just changing components of the game here and there, I pull pieces of the game apart (including the actual hysical appearance of the board), and reconstruct it to make it fit what funtionality I already had before changing my idea from a two-player racing game to a two-player dart game.

 ## Instructions
+1. Each player controls one switch on the arduino
+2. Hold the switch to accelerate up
+3. Let go of the switch to fall down
+4. Try to score as many points as possible in 20 seconds
+5. Your position on the board every half a second determines the number of points you will get
+6. From the center layer outwards, 25, 10, 3, 5, 2, and 1 point(s) will be added to your score

 ## Demo
 <p align="center">